Sina30/ry_shops/README.md

+So it now reads everything from the ox_inventory - you don't have to Specify more images or labels if you have a shop from the ox_inventory you can take it over with you.
+The only thing you have to do in the config is add the itemCategory

+removed: itemLabel, itemImage, itemPrice to price

 # RY_SHOPS
 A fully configurable store system with a modern and simple design.
 With the ease of creating infinite stores each with different items.